axvr/interlude/README.md

-The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](https://www.eclipse.org/legal/epl-v10.html) which can be found in the `LICENCE` file.
+The use and distribution terms for this software are covered by the [Eclipse Public License 1.0](https://www.eclipse.org/legal/epl-v10.html) which can be found in the accompanying `LICENCE` file.
 By using this software in any fashion, you are agreeing to be bound by the terms of this license.
 You must not remove this notice, or any other, from this software.

 The author is unaware of any patent claims which may affect the use, modification or distribution of this software.